Dukinfield: Early history

+The Dukinfields held the manor for five centuries until the widow of Sir William Dukinfield Daniel married John Astley in 1767, and he inherited the estate when she died.
+John Astley was an artist and architect, and he designed and built Dukinfield Lodge on a hill overlooking the River Tame as a new seat for the family, replacing the old wooden hall.
+His son Francis Dukinfield Astley succeeded him as lord of the manor in 1787, and then his son, Francis Dukinfield Palmer Astley, followed in 1825.

 Industrial Revolution

 Industrialisation – particularly the cotton trade – helped shape the town, but its rapid development destroyed its former pasture and meadow land.
 Two cotton mills were built before 1794 and by 1825 there were seven.
 The industry continued to expand and by the end of the 19th century 14 spinning mills of varying sizes were in operation.
 The largest mills were built in brick during the 1890s with four or five storeys, large windows, ornamental towers, engine houses and tall brick built chimneys.
 They included Tower, Tame Valley, River, Park Road and Queen Mills.
 Most of the cotton mills have now been demolished, but some have been preserved and converted into flats.